 Save for Retirement

 Retirement savings is a top priority for many Savers.
 If you are Active-Duty Military or a DoD civilian employee you have access to the Thrift Savings Plan (TSP).
-Uniformed servicemembers do not receive matching contributions from the Department of Defense into TSP but FERS employees do qualify for matching contributions.
-The contribution limits are set each year by the IRS; to see the limits click here.
+Eligible service members now have access to the new Blended Retirement System.

 Saving at Work

 Anyone who earns income (or receives alimony) can put money in an IRA.
 Couples can also put money in an IRA for a non-working spouse.

 For 2020 and 2021, each person can contribute up to $6000 total to an IRA if they are age 49 or below and up to $7000 if they are age 50 and above, so long as contributions do not exceed earned income.
 Each year you have until the April 15 tax filing deadline to make your IRA payment for the previous tax year.